neiltucker/55335A/README.md

 **Courseware Access:** [https://www.softwaretutorialservices.com/course/55335a](https://www.softwaretutorialservices.com/course/55335a)

 This lab intensive one-day course helps database administrators, data scientists and developers to utilize the full potential of SQL Server Machine Learning Services using Python, R, and Java.
 Participants will gain hands-on experience by creating Machine Learning (ML) tasks on SQL Server to get more value from their data.
-This course is designed for SQL Server 2022 and newer versions.
+Some coding is done during the exercises, but the necessary scripts are provided with the student materials so students do not need prior programming experience.
 The format of the class can be Instructor-led or Workshop.

 ## Prerequisites
 - A basic knowledge of SQL